Home Jamb News JAMB Warns Universities Not To Skip Any Semester

 JAMB Warns Universities Not To Skip Any Semester

-After the resumption of academic activities in public universities across Nigeria, the Joint Admissions and Admissions Board, JAMB, has issued tips for parents to communicate with the management of institutions varying in the case of academic programs for faculty members.
-JAMB is giving this advice amid a strike by the Academics Association of Universities (ASUU), a phenomenon that can cause confusion about how to proceed or disrupt programs while studying, and union work has continued.
+After the resumption of academic activities in public universities across Nigeria, the Joint Admissions and Matriculation Board, JAMB, has issued tips for parents to communicate with the management of institutions, varying in the case of academic programs for faculty members.
+JAMB is giving this advice amid a strike by the Academic Staff Union of Universities (ASUU), a phenomenon that can cause confusion about how to proceed or disrupt programs while studying, and union work has continued.

-JAMB has confirmed that it does not control the university admission process, but at the same time it does not impose cancellation or postponement of any admission.
-JAMB Chief Minister/Chief Executive Officer, Prof. Isaac Oloydye, disclosed this shortly before the inauguration of the National Executive Council (NEC) meeting of the Non-Academic Staff Association of Educational Institutions and Link, NASU, in Abuja yesterday.
+JAMB has confirmed that it does not control the university admission process, but at the same time, it does not impose cancellation or postponement of any admission.
+JAMB Chief Minister/Chief Executive Officer, Prof. Isaac Oloyede, disclosed this shortly before the inauguration of the National Executive Council (NEC) meeting of the Non-Academic Staff Association of Educational Institutions and Link, NASU, in Abuja yesterday.

 Leave a Reply